This article originally appeared on VICE Greece

-In September 2014, Vasilis Tsartsanis—a hairdresser and cinematographer from Polykastro, Greece—was shooting a music video on an old railway bridge near the border of Greece and Macedonia.
-"While we were filming, we kept seeing people walk by.
-I knew something was wrong—it wasn't normal for 40 or 50 people to walk next to the train tracks on one day," he says.
+In September of 2014, Vasilis Tsartsanis – a hairdresser and cinematographer from Polykastro, Greece – was shooting a music video on an old railway bridge near the Greek-Macedonian border.
+"While we were filming we kept seeing people walk by.
+I knew something was wrong – it wasn't normal for 40 or 50 people to walk next to the train tracks on one day," he says.
 "In the eight hours we were there, we saw three different groups of people.
-I asked the last group where they were from and where they were going, and they replied, 'We're Syrians, and we're going to Europe.'"
+I asked the last group where they were from and where they were going, and they replied, 'We're Syrians and we're going to Europe.'"

-After seeing all those people on the train tracks, before the first mass influx of refugees began and before there were any NGOs active in the area, Tsartsanis and a few of his friends decided to take action.
+After seeing all those people on the train tracks, before the first mass influx of refugees began and before there were any NGOs active in the area, Vasilis and a few of his friends in the area decided to take action.
 None of them had any prior experience in volunteering or activism.
-"We became activists out of shame—we were ashamed about what was happening in our backyard," Tsartsanis says.
-The volunteers neglected their families and jobs for months, and brought food, clothing, and supplies [there needs to be] to the border every day.
+"We became activists out of shame – we were ashamed about what was happening in our backyard," Vasilis tells me.
+The volunteers neglected their families and jobs for months, and brought food, clothing and supplies to the border every day.
 Refugees were struggling with the weather conditions and threatened by human traffickers.
-Volunteers drove them to the local health centers if needed, while running the risk of getting arrested themselves.
+Volunteers drove them to the local health centre if needed, while running the risk of getting arrested themselves.

-After a while the NGOs came, and the border between Greece and Macedonia was first partly—and later completely—closed off.
-Thousands of people were packed in tent cities in Idomeni, forced to live and camp out in the mud.
+After a while the NGOs came, and the border between Greece and Macedonia was first partly – and later completely – closed off.
+Thousands of people were packed in tent cities in Idomeni, forced to live and camp out in this muddy mess.
 The NGOs approached the crisis differently than the local volunteers.
-The scale and way of organizing changed, which led to conflicts between the NGOs and locals, and turned the local volunteers off from helping out any more.
-But Tsartsanis and his friends were the first responders of Idomeni; They realized there was a crisis going on well before the rest of Europe, and they knew they had to act.
+The scale and way of organising changed, which led to conflicts between the NGOs and locals, and turned the local volunteers off from helping out any more.
+But Vasilis and his friends were the first responders of Idomeni; they realised there was a crisis going on well before the rest of Europe, and they knew they had to act.
 I spoke to them about what it was like at the time.

 "People in our villages are deeply conservative.
 But most of them were refugees themselves.
 My own family came here from Ordu in Turkey, on the Black Sea coast.
 None of us had any experience in volunteering or activism.
 We became activists out of shame; we were ashamed about what was happening in our backyard.
 I'm very proud of the fact that there were no racist incidents in our towns.
 When we first went to Idomeni to help, there was no border fence.
 There were just people hiding in the fields, crossing the borders like shadows.
-We quickly realized that Macedonian smugglers were controlling the crossing.
+We quickly realised that Macedonian smugglers were controlling the crossing.
 They'd beat up and rob the refugees, they'd keep them hostage in abandoned buildings.
-Refugees had to pay the Mafia twice—once to be allowed to get in, and again to be allowed to go toward northern Serbia.
-Aside from providing humanitarian help, we wanted to let the whole world know about the atrocities that were taking place, by talking to international media and Greek politicians."
+Refugees had to pay the mafia twice – once to be allowed to get in, and again to be allowed to go towards northern Serbia.
+Apart from providing humanitarian help, we wanted to let the whole world know about the atrocities that were taking place, by talking to international media and Greek politicians."

-"I work at the border post between Greece and the Republic of Macedonia.
-We used to hear Kalashnikov rifles going off when rival trafficking gangs in the fields outside of the town Gevgelija would shoot at each other.
+"I work at the border post at Evzoni.
+We used to hear Kalashnikovs going off, when rival trafficking gangs in the fields outside of Gevgelija would shoot at each other.
 I was very scared and worried about everything that was going on right next to us.
 We were safe in our offices, but we could see the fear in the refugees' eyes.
 I'll never forget that an elderly man asked me to drive him to hospital once, around the end of 2013.
 I couldn't leave him on the street.
 But I was a little scared, so while I drove to hospital I called a friend on the phone to talk to on my way there."

-"I own a small hotel and I couldn't just leave those people out in the cold, hurt, and with no money.
-We were scared—at first we didn't know if we could accommodate them.
+"I own a small hotel and I couldn't just leave those people out in the cold, hurt, with no money.
+We were scared – at first we didn't know if we could accommodate them.
 But we did.
 I don't know what would have happened if we hadn't.
 Later on, the police would bring us families with young children in freezing temperatures.
 We'd work 16 hours a day and we all reached our limits.
 I cried every day.
-The hardest part was the personal relationships I'd build with the refugees—everyone wanted to tell me their story.
+The hardest part was the personal relationships I'd build with the refugees – everyone wanted to tell me their story.
 I could hardly take it."

 "I remember the first day we hosted about 15 to 20 people in our house.
 They were all frozen and starving, and some of them were injured.
 The truth is, it was hard for all of us.
 I'll never forget this man whose wife got in a different car than him and he burst into tears.
 He was begging us not to separate them, because he was too scared to leave his family.
 It was a very emotional moment."

-"The refugees used to pass through the town of Polykastro, but the locals didn't witness anything of what was happening a bit further north.
-People were walking for miles—entire families, old people, and mothers holding their babies.
-Some of them paid the full ticket price to board buses, but those would only take them to a village nearby—they had to continue on foot from there.
+"The refugees used to pass through Polykastro, but the locals didn't witness anything of what was happening a bit further north.
+People were walking for miles – entire families, old people, mothers holding their babies.
+Some of them paid the full ticket price to board buses, but those would only take them to a village nearby – they had to continue on foot from there.
 I'll never forget this family that stopped me in the middle of the street to ask for help.
 Their child had fainted from the heat."

-"We heard something bad was happening in Idomeni—people were flooding the square, lying on the pavement, hungry and semi-conscious.
+"We heard something bad was happening in Idomeni – people were flooding the square, lying on the pavement, hungry and semi-conscious.
 They had been locked inside a train carriage for days by smugglers.
-We ran over with water, sandwiches—anything we could find.
+We ran over with water, sandwiches – anything we could find.
 There really are no words to describe what we saw.
-We sliced bread on the hood of my car, tears were streaming down my face.
+We sliced bread on the bonnet of my car, tears were streaming down my face.
 That same night we all said to each other, 'Let's figure out what we'll do tomorrow.'
 As a mother and a human being I couldn't just sit back and witness this tragedy."

 "Refugees were passing by our house.
-My wife began crying, so we gave them the bread we had on our dinner table.
+My wife was crying and we gave them the bread we had on our dinner table.
 I have a two-door sports car with four seats, which we basically turned into a van.
 We'd drive through the fields and in the mud, and the car was almost destroyed, but I stopped caring.
-The first day we brought supplies to the forest, we didn't see anyone at first.
-But when they realized we weren't traffickers or police they came out and we were suddenly surrounded by 150 people.
+The first day we brought supplies to the forest we didn't see anyone at first.
+But when they realised we weren't traffickers or police they came out and we were suddenly surrounded by 150 people.
 This became my everyday life.
 I don't know how we managed to find all those supplies and how I paid for gas.
 Even when NGOs blocked us and told us we couldn't come any more we'd still visit the tents every night and give milk to the families with children.
 I'm unemployed, but I'd do it all again if I have to."

-"I live in the outermost house of my village, and everyone would pass outside my front garden.
-I'd go out and offer them water, food, and anything else I had in the house.
+"I live in the =outermost house of my village, and everyone would pass outside my front garden.
+I'd go out and offer them water, food and anything else I had in the house.
 They'd come in groups of 80 to a hundred people.
 After a while we drove to the woods to hand out food and clothes, and we'd be surrounded by dozens of frightened people.
 I'll never forget this time when I spent hours in the woods and the fields looking for this pregnant woman who suffered from diabetes.
-We wanted to give her medicine."
+We wanted to giver her her medicine."

 "Any human couldn't have stayed indifferent while witnessing this tragedy.
 We put our everyday lives and our jobs on hold to help out.
 I'm glad I could do something, and while there should never have been this much suffering, I feel blessed that I could do something."

-"On a small Island coastal city in Greece called Igoumenitsa there is a small hostel, and early on people had started seeking shelter there.
-When I went to Idomeni I saw what it means for humans to reach their limits and I realized that humans are capable of the best and the worst.
-All we're asking now is for these camps—where thousands of people are still trapped—to close.
-We've already started implementing a housing and accommodation program for refugees, because at the end of the day, the most important thing is that every family has a roof above their heads."
+"There is a small hostel in Igoumenitsa, and early on people had started seeking shelter there.
+When I went to Idomeni I saw what it means for humans to reach their limits and I realised that humans are capable of the best and the worst.
+All we're asking now is for these camps – where thousands of people are still trapped – to close.
+We've already started implementing a housing and accommodation programme for refugees, because at the end of the day, the most important thing is that every family is living under a roof."